snac-cooperative/technical-docs/tat_requirements/introduction.md

 - workflow manager (Tom)

 Every action the application can perform is part of the work flow.
-All these actions along with their requisites are organized into a work flow table.
+The names of these actions along with names of their requisites are organized into a work flow table.
 The work flow engine does not know how to do real work, but it does know the names of the functions which do the real work.
-When a new task is added to the application, that task must be added to the work flow, and a function created in the application to perform the task.
+A new feature (aka function, task) is added to the application, by adding its name to the work flow, and creating a function of the same name in the application.
 Likewise, requistes are determined by boolean functions, and every requisite must have a matching function known to the work flow engine.
-By including requisites, the work flow can enforce role-based behavior.
-The workflow engine exists, but needs to be ported from Perl to PHP, and the work flow data may need to be stored in the SQL database.
+The work flow enforces role-based behavior by testing the requisites.
+The workflow engine exists, but needs to be ported from Perl to PHP, and the work flow data should be stored in the SQL database.

 - Support for work history and task staging.